-The next step is to create the digital elements and to go further into details, exploring colors.
+The next step is to create the digital elements and to go further into details, exploring colours.
 We have worked hard and paid extra attention to standardizing the geometrical and organic shapes, to help groups of icons feel consistent, like they are a family.
-Furthermore, the colors must be aligned with the brand strategy, and used in a manner where they provide a friendly, balanced and positive tone.
+Furthermore, the colours must be aligned with the brand strategy, and used in a manner where they provide a friendly, balanced and positive tone.

 Examples of geometrical and organic shapes.

 In addition, I like to involve the use of physical properties.
 For instance, I love to give the icons a more natural look by adding light.
 The light allows the object to cast shadows, which generates depth and results in making the icon feel touchable.
 Magic!

 By now we have come a long way, but the process does not end just yet.
 We need to do test the icons to see if they convey what we want them to.
 Based on the results, we often need to do several iterations and adjustments and test again to really make sure that the icons work well in their context.

 Part of an icon family in their context.

 Some things I have learned over the years

 Design is an area in which learning is a continuous process.
 Trends and technology are constantly changing.
 They evolve and we, as designers, have to keep up with them.
 Over the years, I have learned that communication and constructive feedback is absolutely vital.
 We need to be open to alternative solutions and suggestions.
 Design is not just about creating well crafted images.
 It should serve a specific purpose.